 You may still have receipts for some of your jewelry, which at least documents the original cost of those pieces, but that may not reflect their current value or replacement value.
 Maybe you are lucky enough to have items of jewelry passed down through the family but you’re probably not sure what they are worth today.

 In order to insure your jewelry, you will need to get an appraisal done on the items you wish to have covered.
-If the appraised value of all of your jewelry exceeds the limits of your current policy, then your insurance expert can set up a Personal Articles Floater for you, offered by most insurance companies.
+If the appraised value of all of your jewelry exceeds the limits of your current policy, then your insurance broker can set up a Personal Articles Floater for you, offered by most insurance companies.
 There will be an additional cost to protect these valuables but usually you would not have to pay any deductible for a claim on any of these items.

 Just because you have jewelry insurance does not mean all possible losses are covered.
 Some questions you may want to ask are: